 Through his time in the NFL, he encountered more individuals that made a difference in his life.
 But, he eventually returned to his roots when he decided to follow in his father’s footsteps and pursue the furniture business.
 After success as a salesman, Bob founded McCreary Modern Furniture headquartered in Caldwell County.

 Bob’s story bears witness to the power we all have as individuals to make a difference.
 Through a kind word, education, scholarship dollars and friendships, Bob’s life was changed.
 At Wake Forest, we celebrate people like those that influenced his life – people who lead lives that matter.

 Recently, Bob turned the tables and became that influential individual for Wake Forest athletics.
-He committed $7.5 million to the sports performance center, a gift that will certainly make a difference.
+He committed $7.5 million to the McCreary Field House, a gift that will certainly make a difference.
 With this contribution, Bob’s total commitment to Wake Forest is nearly $15 million, making him one of the University’s most generous benefactors.

 “What I’ve received is far greater than what I gave,” McCreary remarked.
 “I am blessed to give.
 It’s selfish, because I’m going to enjoy it a lot – watching everyone else enjoy it.
 There will be no better facility in the ACC.
 It has to get done, and it will get done.”

 Thank you, Bob, for being an individual who has made a difference in the lives of Wake Foresters for generations to come.
 Thank you for leading a life that matters.